Heros von Borcke: Family and education

 Heros von Borcke came from the old Pomeranian noble family von Borcke.
 His father Theodor von Borcke (1805-1878) was the owner of a manor on Giesenbrügge in the New Mark district of Soldin and since 1856 a member of the Prussian manor house.
 His mother Therese was born Adloff (1815-1847).
 He was educated at the Franckesche Stiftungen.

 Heros von Borcke married Madalene Honig (1845-1883), the daughter of the Gralow landowner Edmund Honig and his wife Karoline, née von Klitzing, in Gralow in the Landsberg an der Warthe district in 1867.
 In his second marriage in 1885 he married their younger sister Tony Honig (1849-1928), also at Gut Gralow.

 Military career

-Von Borcke became a Prussian cavalry officer in 1855, served with the Guards Cuirassiers and until 1862 in the 2d Brandenburg Dragoons.
-Financial difficulties forced him to quit the service, whereupon he emigrated to the Confederate States in 1862.
+Von Borcke became a Prussian cavalry officer in 1855, served with the Guards Cuirassiers, left for studies in 1858, was reserve officer with the 2.
+Garde-Landwehr-Kavallerieregiment (mobilized during the Second Italian War of Independence) and returned to active duty from 1859 to 1862 in the 5th Squadron of the 2d Brandenburg Dragoons (Brandenburgisches Dragoner-Regiment Nr.
+2).
+Financial difficulties forced 2nd Lieutenant von Borcke to quit the service, whereupon he emigrated to the Confederate States in 1862.